Tap Into Employee Behavior Data for Optimal Hybrid Office

 Measuring the success of a hybrid office design provides valuable insights into what works well for employees while optimizing space efficiency, and is essential to ensure that it meets its intended purpose.

-Keep in mind that the measurement of success for a hybrid office will vary depending on each company's goals and objectives.
-Therefore, it's crucial to define clear benchmarks before implementing any changes in workspace design.
+Success measurements vary by company goals and objectives.
+Therefore, it’s crucial to define clear benchmarks before implementing any changes in workspace design.

 Leveraging Data

 Transforming the office into a hybrid workplace requires data.
-Only by analyzing data on employee demographic characteristics, departmental functions, and workplace usage patterns can organizations gain insights into their specific needs, now and in the future.
+Organizations must analyze employee demographics, departmental functions, and workplace usage patterns to understand specific needs — current and future.

-To make sustainable workplace changes that effectively support hybrid employees, leaders must develop a comprehensive understanding of how their facilities are used and design hybrid offices that provide flexibility while fostering collaboration, productivity and employee well-being.
+To make sustainable workplace changes that effectively support hybrid employees, leaders must develop a comprehensive understanding of how their facilities are used.

 Office Usage